JetBrains/guide/site/java/tutorials/bookmarks/navigate-to-bookmarks/index.md

 topics:
   - tricks
 author: md
-subtitle: How to navigate to created bookmarks
+subtitle: How to navigate to created bookmarks.
 thumbnail: ./thumbnail.png
 ---